tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-url.md

 {{% alert title="Note" color="info"%}}

-If any of the confirmation page requests indicate that a payment reference (`reference_sale`) has been approved, you can be certain that no further reports will be sent for that same reference.
+If any of the confirmation URL requests indicate that a payment reference (`reference_sale`) has been approved, you can be certain that no further reports will be sent for that same reference.

 {{% /alert %}}